uktrade/public-data-api/README.md

 The headers `range`, `content-range` and `accept-ranges` and proxied to allow range requests.
 This means that video should be able to be proxied with reasonable seeking behaviour.

+## Parallel flows with new sessions

+Parallel requests for users that have no existing cookies are supported

 ### Running locally

 ```